-The Guide to Contract Management – Benefits, Stages and Best Practices
+Ultimate Guide to Contract Management: Benefits & Best Practices

 Irrespective of the type of business you have, one aspect that is unequivocally central to the organization’s functioning are contracts.
-On a daily basis, contracts form the backbone of every relationship that an organization has with stakeholders like its suppliers, partners, and customers.
-Given its utmost importance for business performance, it is crucial to have effective contract management in place that will not only drive long-term value for your organization but will also help establish powerful stakeholder relationships.
+Daily, contracts form the backbone of every relationship that an organization has with stakeholders like its suppliers, partners, and customers.
+Given its importance for business performance, effective contract management in place drives long-term value for your organization.
+It also helps establish powerful stakeholder relationships.
 A contract management process that will guide the entire lifecycle of the contracts will ultimately make or break the organization.

 What is Contract Management?

 Contract management is pivotal for your business – Contracts, being legally binding, determine a business’s stakeholder relationships, pricing structures, the scope of work, rights and obligations, timelines for projects, warranty provisions, etc. Given how critical contracts are, effective contract management can dramatically improve the performance of the organizations.
-Similarly, if your contract management is not structured well, it might expose the business to various operational and financial risks and affect the ultimate bottom line.
+Similarly, if your contract management is unstructured, it will lead your business to various operational and financial risks.

 Benefits of Contract Management